 The basic principle of Calvinism is the sovereignty of God.
-This represents the purpose of the Triune God as absolute and unconditional, independent of the whole finite creation, and originating solely in the eternal counsel of His will.
+This represents the purpose of the triune God as absolute and unconditional, independent of the whole finite creation, and originating solely in the eternal counsel of His will.
 He appoints the course of nature and directs the course of history down to the minutest details.
-His decrees therefore are eternal, unchangeable, holy, wise and sovereign.
+His decrees, therefore, are eternal, unchangeable, holy, wise and sovereign.
 They are represented in the Bible as being the basis of the divine foreknowledge of all future events, and not conditioned by that foreknowledge or by anything originating in the events themselves.

 Every thinking person readily sees that some sovereignty rules his life.
-He was not asked whether or not he would have existence, when or what or where he would be born, whether in the twentieth century or before the Flood, whether male or female, whether white or black, whether in the United States, or China, or Africa.
-All of those things were sovereignly decided for him before he had any existence.
-It has been recognized by Christians in all ages that God is the Creator and Ruler of the world, and that as such He is the ultimate source of all power that is found in the world.
-Hence nothing can come to pass apart from His sovereign will.
-Otherwise He would not be truly GOD.
-And when we dwell on this truth we find that it involves considerations which establish the Calvinistic and disprove the Arminian position.
+He was not asked whether or not he would have existence, when or what or where he would be born, whether in the twentieth century or before the flood, whether male or female, white or black, whether in the United States, or China, or Africa.
+All those things were sovereignly decided for him before he had any existence.
+It has been recognized by Christians in all ages that God is the Creator and Ruler of the world, and that as such He is the ultimate source of all power.
+Hence, nothing can come to pass apart from His sovereign will; otherwise, He would not be truly God.
+When the thoughtful person dwells on this truth, he finds that it involves considerations which establish the Calvinistic and disprove the Arminian position.

 By virtue of the fact that God has created everything that exists, He is the absolute Owner and final Disposer of all that He has made.
-He exerts not merely a general influence, but actually rules in the affairs of men (Acts 4:24-28).
-Even the nations are as the small dust of the balance when compared with His greatness (Is.
+He exerts not merely a general influence but actually rules in the affairs of men (Ac.
+4:24-28).
+Even the nations are as the small dust of the balance when compared with His greatness (Isa.
 40:12-17).
-Amid all the apparent defeats and inconsistencies of our human lives, God is actually controlling all things in undisturbed majesty.
-Even the sinful actions of men can occur only by His permission and with the strength that he gives the creature.
-And since He permits not unwillingly but willingly, then all that comes to pass - including even the sinful actions and ultimate destiny of men - must be, in some sense, in accordance with what He has eternally purposed and decreed.
-Just in proportion as this is denied, God is excluded from the government of the world, and we have only a finite God.
-Naturally, some problems arise which in our present state of knowledge we are not able fully to explain.
+Amid all the apparent defeats and inconsistencies found in human society, God is actually controlling all things in undisturbed majesty.
+Even the sinful actions of men can occur only by His permission and with the strength that He gives the creature.
+Since His permission is not unwilling but willing, all that comes to pass (including even the sinful actions and ultimate destiny of men) must be, in some sense, in accordance with what He has eternally purposed and decreed.
+To the proportion that this is denied, God is excluded from the government of the world, and man is left with only a finite God.
+Naturally some problems arise, which in man's present state of knowledge are not able fully to be explained.
 But that is not a sufficient reason for rejecting what the Scriptures and the plain dictates of reason affirm to be true.